 Harrisburg expanding smart light program

 HARRISBURG, Pa.
-(WHTM) - In 2015 and 2016, the city of Harrisburg installed LED lights throughout the city, all connected through a network that was accessible by engineers.
+(WHTM) - In 2015 and 2016, the city of Harrisburg installed LED lights throughout the city, all connected through a network accessible by engineers.

 This year, the city is using that existing network to add more smart technology.

 "What we're trying to do is determine how valuable is this to us?
-Is it worth the investment?" asked Wayne Martin, Harrisburg's City Engineer.
+Is it worth the investment?" city engineer Wayne Martin said.

 "There are the two sensors on North Front Street that are measuring carbon dioxide," said Martin.